‘Teachers trained by the university present as confident and effective practitioners, who are valued by their employing schools‘ (Ofsted 2015).

 Graduates of this course will generally go to posts in teaching or in other educational settings.
 Many continue to work in our partner schools and often eventually become mentors to our trainee teachers.
 BGU can help with your continued professional development (CPD) through the Masters programme and other CPD support.

 There are financial incentives for postgraduate non-salaried teacher training courses in 2017/18.
 For further information and clarification regarding eligibility please visit the Get into Teaching website.

 A lot of student finance information is available from numerous sources, but it is sometimes confusing and contradictory.
 That’s why at BGU we try to give you all the information and support we can to help to throughout the process.
 Our Student Advice team are experts in helping you sorting out the funding arrangements for your studies, offering a range of services to guide you through all aspects of student finance step by step.
 Click here to find information about fees, loans and support which will help to make the whole process a little easier to understand.

 PGCE and School Direct applicants must apply online via UCAS Teacher Training using the relevant UCAS codes below.
 The application fee will be £24, to be sent along with the completed UCAS Teacher Training application form

-Postgraduate and Professional Graduate Certificates in Education (PGCE) offer an integrated academic and professional preparation for teaching, combining academic study at masters level with recommendation for Early Years Teacher Status (EYTS) or Qualified Teacher Status (QTS).
+Postgraduate and Professional Graduate Certificates in Education (PGCE) offer an integrated academic and professional preparation for teaching, combining academic study at masters level with recommendation for Qualified Teacher Status (QTS).
 This is available for early years teaching, general primary teaching and for a range of primary and secondary subject specialisms.

 The School Direct Training Programme is school-embedded Initial Teacher Training (ITT) in primary and secondary schools across England.
 All of BGU’s School Direct places will lead to both a full PGCE award and Qualified Teacher Status.